Sibasish11/JAVA150_Core/README.md

   - Generics, lambda expressions, Stream API, annotations, reflection, and JDBC for database connectivity.
   - Example: Using Stream API to process collections and connecting to a database using JDBC for CRUD operations.

-Each question is implemented in a separate `.java` file, named according to the module and question number (e.g., `M1_Q01_HelloJava.java`).
-Solutions include comments explaining the logic, and where applicable, conceptual explanations are provided for clarity.

 ## How to Use This Repository

 1. **Navigate Modules**: Browse the module directories to explore specific topics or questions.
 2. **Run Solutions**: Each Java file is a standalone program that can be compiled and executed using a Java Development Kit (JDK).
 Ensure JDK is installed and configured.
+3. **You need to create your .java file where you can use these code to execute and understand concepts:**
    - Compile: `javac ModuleX/MX_QYY_*.java`
    - Run: `java ModuleX.MX_QYY_*`
-3. **Review Comments**: Each solution includes inline comments to explain the code's functionality and approach.
+4. **Review Comments**: Each solution includes inline comments to explain the code's functionality and approach.
-4. **Contribute or Learn**: Feel free to fork this repository, suggest improvements, or use it as a learning resource.
+5. **Contribute or Learn**: Feel free to fork this repository, suggest improvements, or use it as a learning resource.

 ## Prerequisites